Age needs one voice. Now it has:

 Budgeting Advances.
 This kind of loan will eventually replace Budgeting Loans for eligible Universal Credit claimants.
 Like Budgeting Loans, they are interest-free loans to cover emergency and unforeseen expenses.

-Short Term Advances are for people who need help in the period between making a new benefit claim and receiving the benefit.
-You can apply for a Short Term Advance if you’ve claimed Income Support, ESA, JSA or Universal Credit.
+Short Term Advances are for if you need help in the period between making a new benefit claim and receiving the benefit.
+You'll usually have to repay the money within 3 months, out of your weekly benefits.

-Funeral Payments can help towards burial or cremation costs, and cover up to £700 of other expenses.
-Find out more in our guide When someone dies and our factsheet Planning for a funeral.
+Funeral Payments can help towards burial or cremation costs, and up to £700 for other expenses.
+Find out more in our guide When someone dies (PDF 895 KB) and our factsheet Planning for a funeral (PDF 516 KB).

 Cold Weather Payments help with extra heating costs during periods of very cold weather, if you get certain means-tested benefits.